 Matches at Totelos

 If just training is not enough for you, you can also sign up for a match membership.
 For men, there are two leagues: the NZVB and the KNVB.
 In the NZVB, you play your games on Mondays, and for the KNVB Friday is matchday.
-The ladies teams play on Mondays, apart from Ladies 1.
-That’s because Ladies 1 play in the Eredivisie.
-That means they play on Friday, to compete with the best teams from the Netherlands.
-All the other teams play against teams from the Eindhoven region.
+The ladies teams mainly play on Mondays.
+Ladies 1 and ladies 2 will sometimes have to play on Wednesday or Friday, because they play at a high level.
+All the teams play against teams from the Eindhoven region.

 I’ve been a Totelos member for a year and a half now.
 Let me tell you how it all began.
 Moving here from Germany and leaving my old team I played with for the last 10 year was a huge step but I was sure I wanted to play football in Eindhoven.
 Yvonne, who works at the SSC and plays for Ladies 1, saw me wearing indoor football boots during a workout and invited me over for a training.
 I didn’t have much choice but to show up at the next training session.
 What can I say, next Monday I was a member of Totelos and Ladies 1.